Buitragox/kusafiles/README.md

 - Uncheck "Turn on fast startup (recommended)."
 - Save changes.

-To avoid repairing, you need to sync the pairing keys (This guide is **not** for BT 5.1 devices.
+To avoid re-pairing, you need to sync the pairing keys (This guide is **not** for BT 5.1 devices.
 Check the resources below for more information).

 1. Log into Linux (unpair your devices if they were already paired) and pair your devices.
 2. Restart and log into Windows (unpair your devices if they were already paired) and pair your devices.